IBM/cloud-native-starter/reactive/documentation/IKS.md

 ## 2. Install Kafka and Postgres

 After every step follow the instructions in the output of the commands to check when the components have been started before moving on.
-It's also recommended to doublecheck whether all components in all namespaces have the 'green' status in the Minikube dashboard ($ minikube dashboard).

 ```
 $ cd ${ROOT_FOLDER}